kirbman/SIADfinal/README.md

-We're working on bringing the world that new hawtness
+We're working on bringing the world that new HAWTNESS